-EPIC designed, built, and integrated an existing production line with a custom machine system to inspect dents on pressurized canisters and increase production rates for a major food and beverage company.
+EPIC designed, built, and integrated a custom machine system with an existing production line to inspect dents on pressurized canisters and increase production rates for a major food and beverage company.

 CLIENT: Fortune 500 Company